Heaven's Gate (religious group): History

 Applewhite and Nettles pondered the life of St. Francis of Assisi and read works by Helena Blavatsky, R. D. Laing, and Richard Bach.
 They kept a King James Bible and studied passages from the New Testament focusing on Christology, asceticism, and eschatology.
 Applewhite also read science fiction, including works by Robert A. Heinlein and Arthur C. Clarke.
 By June 19, Applewhite and Nettles's beliefs had solidified.
 They concluded that they had been chosen to fulfill biblical prophecies and been given higher-level minds than other people.
-They wrote a pamphlet that described Jesus' reincarnation as a Texan, a veiled reference to Applewhite.
+They wrote a pamphlet that described Jesus's reincarnation as a Texan, a veiled reference to Applewhite.
 Furthermore, they concluded that they were the two witnesses described in the Book of Revelation, and occasionally visited churches and spiritual groups to speak of their identities, often referring to themselves as "The Two", or "The UFO Two".
 They believed they would be killed and then resurrected and, in view of others, transported onto a spaceship.
 This event, which they referred to as "the Demonstration", was to prove their claims.
 These ideas were poorly received by other religious groups.

 The Two would gain their first follower in May 1974: Sharon Morgan, who abandoned her children to join them.
 A month later, Morgan left The Two and returned to her family.
 Nettles and Applewhite were arrested and charged with credit card fraud for using Morgan's cards, although she had consented to their use.
 The charges were dropped.
 A routine check revealed that Applewhite had stolen a rental car from St. Louis nine months earlier, which he still possessed.
-Applewhite spent six months in jail primarily in Missouri, and was released in early 1975, rejoining Nettles.
+Applewhite spent six months in jail, primarily in Missouri, and was released in early 1975, rejoining Nettles.

-Eventually, Applewhite and Nettles resolved to contact extraterrestrials and sought like-minded followers.
+Eventually, Applewhite and Nettles resolved to contact extraterrestrials and seek like-minded followers.
 They published advertisements for meetings, where they recruited disciples, called "the crew".
 At the events, they purported to represent beings from another planet, the Next Level, who sought participants for an experiment.
 They said those who agreed to participate in the experiment would be brought to a higher evolutionary level.
 In April 1975, during a meeting with a group of 80 people in Studio City, Los Angeles, they shared their "simultaneous" revelation that they were the two witnesses in the Bible's story of the end time.
 According to Benjamin Zeller, while accounts of the meeting differ, all describe it as momentous and agree that Applewhite and Nettles presented themselves as charismatic leaders with an important spiritual message.
 About 25 individuals joined the group.